The text arrived early in my daughter’s sophomore year: “Might be sick. Tired all the time.” Nothing specific, but she wasn’t feeling well.

 Trust is essential.

-First, trust that — with some guidance from you — your student will rise to the occasion and learn how to care for him or herself.
+First, trust that — with some guidance from you — your student will rise to the occasion and learn how to care for themselves.
 Second, trust in their school.
 Most campuses make health services accessible and accommodating to students, and the staff understands the demands of college life.
 Most schools have procedures in place for dealing with common health issues.
 Melissa was impressed that her son’s college informed his professors as soon as he was diagnosed and he was automatically given extensions on assignments.

 What will you do when you get that call, text or email?
 I encouraged my daughter to see a doctor and helped her think through how to keep up with classes and activities while getting extra rest.
 I comforted her and sent a care package.
 But the most important thing I did was letting her know I was confident she could handle it on her own.